dusk-network/dusk-protocol/consensus/chain-management/README.md

 To handle forks, we use the concept of Consensus State, which defines whether a block can or cannot be replaced by another one from the network.
 In particular, Blocks in the [local chain][lc] can be in three states:

-  - *Accepted*: the block has a $Valid$ quorum but there might be a lower-iteration block with the same parent that also reached a $Valid$ quorum; an Accepted block can then be replaced by a lower-iteration one; *Accepted* blocks are blocks that reached consensus at Iteration higher than 0 and for which not all previous iterations have a [Failed Certificate][certs].
+  - *Accepted*: the block has a $Valid$ quorum but there might be a lower-iteration block with the same parent that also reached a $Valid$ quorum; an Accepted block can then be replaced by a lower-iteration one; *Accepted* blocks are blocks that reached consensus at Iteration higher than 0 and for which not all previous iterations have a [Failed Attestation][atts].

-  - *Attested*: the block has a Valid Quorum and all previous iterations have a Failed Certificate; this block cannot be replaced by a lower-iteration block with the same parent but one of its predecessors is Accepted and could be replaced; blocks reaching quorum at iteration 0 are Attested by definition (because no previous iteration exists).
+  - *Attested*: the block has a Valid Quorum and all previous iterations have a Failed Attestation; this block cannot be replaced by a lower-iteration block with the same parent but one of its predecessors is Accepted and could be replaced; blocks reaching quorum at iteration 0 are Attested by definition (because no previous iteration exists).

   - *Final*: the block is Attested and all its predecessors are Final; this block is definitive and cannot be replaced in any case.